jyothikameduri/simon-says-game/README.md

 - `style.css` - Styling for the game.
 - `app.js` - JavaScript logic for the game.

-## Live Demo
-If you want to host this on GitHub Pages, you can follow [this guide](https://pages.github.com/).

 ## Author
 - [Jyothika Meduri](https://github.com/jyothikameduri)